 I was really excited to work on this pattern – nothing makes me happier than seeing my patterns enjoyed in the community, and knowing how many people were looking for this pattern made me really motivated to make something special.

-Fabric content wise, you can honestly make this pattern in a real variety of fabrics.
-More structured fabrics like linen while result in a more structured garment, whereas looser drapey fabrics will result in a more flowy garment.
+Fabric content-wise, you can honestly make this pattern in a real variety of fabrics.
+More structured fabrics like linen will result in a more structured garment, whereas looser drapey fabrics will result in a more flowy garment.

 How does it fit?

-We’ve decided to provided quite a few lengths with this pattern, but it’s also quite easy to change them up if you desire.
-Keesh who is wearing the midi skirt is 5’9″ (175cm) and Sammy who is wearing the other views is 5’6″ (168cm).
+We’ve decided to provide quite a few lengths with this pattern, but it’s also quite easy to change them up if you desire.
+Keesh who is wearing the midi skirt is 5’9″ (175cm) and Sammy who is wearing the other view is 5’6″ (168cm).

 View A midi length bias cut skirt with button waistband

-The perfect bias cut midi skirt is something I’ve been dreaming of for years and the second I started thinking about this skirt pattern I knew the moment had come!
+The perfect bias-cut midi skirt is something I’ve been dreaming of for years and the second I started thinking about the Wattle skirt pattern I knew the moment had come!
 View A has a centre front and back seam and is cut on the bias which means there are endless opportunities to play with pattern matching and placement.
 The bias cut also makes it drape so beautifully!